 These two districts, which reflect the Ottoman period Istanbul in the best way, have great historical importance.
 Fener and Balat districts represent the mosaic structure of Istanbul with the mosques, churches and synagogues they contain.

 Fener, where the Greek Orthodox people lived, and Balat, which was the Jewish quarter, contain a considerable cultural heritage.
-To fully understand the history of Fener and Balat, it is recommended to visit these neighborhoods with a private tour guide.
+To fully understand the history of Fener and Balat, it is recommended to visit these neighborhoods with a private guided tour.

 7. Turkish Breakfast with Bosphorus view